 I’ll be the first to admit that I’ve pinned approximately 87 posts that have to do with the “X number of things you should do when you’re pregnant.”
-I’ve read all 87 of them, but probably taken a fraction of the advice.
+I’ve read all 87 of them, but have probably only taken a fraction of the advice.

 I didn’t take weekly pictures.
-I haven’t [and most likely won’t] make frozen meals ahead of time.
+I haven’t (and most likely won’t) make frozen meals ahead of time.
 We aren’t taking a “babymoon.”
 I won’t write a birth plan.
 I didn’t stick to a pregnancy workout regimen.

 I’ve basically stuck to taking prenatal vitamins and avoiding alcohol and sushi.